 I didn’t know or care what a perfect day was until I unintentionally experienced one.
 It was a day off.
+I was 24 years old, and my idea of a perfect day has since changed dramatically, but this is my story nonetheless.
 Like most days away from my fake job, I rose from bed to do my real job.
 I made coffee and picked up a book.

 I read some of Bernard Cornwell’s Harlequin, specifically the last battle at Crécy.
 I love how Bernard somehow teaches history through light reading.
 During lunch, I watched my favorite YouTuber’s daily video.
 It was coincidentally a historical evaluation of the Battle of Crécy.
 How strange?